Nobuyuki Tsujii: Method

 Tsujii learns new musical works strictly by ear.
 A 2009 Time article explains: "Certainly, being blind hasn't made it easy.
 Tsujii can use Braille music scores to learn new pieces, but this kind of translation is usually done by volunteers.
 Because demand is so low, the variety of scores available does not meet the needs of a professional performer, so Tsujii has devised his own method.
 A team of pianists records scores along with specific codes and instructions written by composers, which Tsujii listens to and practices until he learns and perfects each piece."

 Tsujii said in a 2011 interview, "I learn pieces by listening, but it doesn't mean I'm copying CDs or another person's interpretation.
 I ask my assistants to make a special cassette tape for me.
 They split the piece into small sections, such as several bars, and record it (one hand at a time).
 I call these tapes 'music sheets for ears.'
 It takes me a few days to complete a short piece, but it takes one month to complete a big sonata or concerto."

 Performance technique

 In 2017, a reporter from the Australian Broadcasting Corporation, Monique Schafter, asked Tsujii "How do you stay in time when you can't see the conductor?"
 The pianist replied: " By listening to the conductor's breath and also sensing what's happening around me."
 The late conductor Bramwell Tovey commented: "He must have very acute hearing, I'm sure."

+At a 2023 BBC Proms concert, BBC Radio 3 narrator Martin Handley asked conductor Domingo Hindoyan whether he has to adjust to Tsujii's blindness in any way.
+Hindoyan replied, "I don't do anything different, absolutely not anything.
+We worked as I'd work with any soloist.
+And, probably the fact that he has a special way to learn pieces -- he learns them in a way that is so logical, and he is extremely sensitive.
+So, he really feels every instrument and every breath from myself, from the concert master and from the orchestra.
+It's just like he understands the piece from the very soul of it, from very deep.
+It's really fantastic."